t52ta6ek/2300ADS-CPM/README.md

 Static RAM - Seems these don't last forever either.
 Intel P2141-3 4k x 1 static RAMs on the 64k static RAM board may fail with time.
 If boot prompt appears, but you can't boot RDOS, UDOS, or CP/M, you can use the built-in memory dump in the boot EPROM to try and localize the memory range.
 Knowing the range, the exact chip can be localized on the board.

 8" Floppy drive - black sponge foam was used in places for absorbing shock when opening and closing drive doors.
 If your floppy sticks when attempting to eject, see if your floppy drive has such foam and if it's become a sticky mess.

+Micropolis disk drive controllers - I recall even back then they were somewhat fragile and prone to failure.
+I will need to debug one totally unresponsive 8" dual-drive unit when I have the chance.
+After all these years, fired it up and it simply does not work.

 Should you have any questions, I can still offer limited assistance with this machine.